markmelvin/pySaleae/readme.txt

 extension modules (.pyd files) that are fully accessible from your Python code essentially for free.

-To this end, I have included a very simple analyzer that ...
+To this end, I have included a very simple analyzer that looks at a single channel and calculates the frequency, period and duty cycle of whatever signal is on that channel (assuming a square wave).

-  Coming soon....

 *** NOTE: The PCM/I2S analyzer needs to be ported over to the new codebase
           and Python 3.3.
 It will not run at the moment, but could be used